0xmzn/OSC22-Linux-Workshop/session-3/README.md

 As mentioned before, packages are downloaded from repositories, which can be considered a storage for packages.
 However after a while the packages get updated and maybe new packages are added, the local repository data on your system may get outdated so you need to update the local data.

-The command ```apt update``` will update the links inside the repository data file so that when you download or update something from the repository you’ll get the lastest version.
+The command ```apt update``` will update the links inside the repository data file so that when you download or update something from the repository you’ll get the latest version.

 As for the command ```apt upgrade``` it upgrades all the packages on your system to their latest versions available in the repositories.